 - OpenAPI-to-MCP conversion — the companion openapi-to-mcpserver tool converts any OpenAPI spec into a Higress-hosted remote MCP server automatically

-- Gateway-grade security — unified authentication and authorization for all MCP tool calls, fine-grained rate limiting, comprehensive audit logs
+- Gateway-grade security — unified authentication and authorization for all MCP tool calls, fine-grained rate limiting, comprehensive audit logs.
+MCP security guard (active development) adds prompt injection defense at the gateway layer

 - Rich observability — performance monitoring, request tracing, and analytics for MCP traffic alongside traditional API traffic